easwari21/Ex.No.1/README.md

 # Output

-## Introduction to AI and Machine Learning
+## Introduction to Artificial Intelligence(AI)

-Artificial Intelligence (AI) is the science of building machines that exhibit human-like intelligence.
-Machine Learning (ML), a subset of AI, focuses on systems that learn patterns from data.
-Traditional ML models often perform classification, regression, or clustering, whereas Generative AI emphasizes creating new data that resembles the original dataset.
+Artificial Intelligence (AI) is a transformative branch of computer science dedicated to creating systems capable of performing tasks that typically require human intelligence.
+This includes learning, reasoning, problem-solving, perception, and understanding language.
+Once a realm of science fiction, AI is now a pervasive and powerful force driving innovation across every sector of society, from healthcare and finance to transportation and entertainment.
+This document provides a foundational overview of AI, exploring its core goals, its different types—from simple, rule-based systems to self-learning algorithms—and its key subfields like machine learning and natural language processing.
+It also examines the practical applications reshaping our world and concludes with a discussion on the critical importance of ethical and responsible development as this technology continues to evolve.

 ## Foundational Concepts of Generative AI